-Bill Hicks has yet to rise, but his spirit will live forever.
+Bill Hicks has yet to rise, but his spirit was never buried.

 illustration b/ dave hogerty (originalnoise.org)